 - Lifetime membership: $399 one-time payment (only available to founding members)

 If you’d like to give WHOOP a try, you can use the link below to get 10% off your membership fee.
 If you’re already a WHOOP member and would like to upgrade to the WHOOP Strap 3.0, simply renew your membership.

-Besides various strap designs and colors, WHOOP also sells a bicep sleeve.
+In addition to various strap designs and colors, WHOOP also sells a bicep sleeve.
 That’s useful for exercises that make it difficult to wear something around your wrists, such as boxing or other forms of martial arts.
-Other examples include NFL players who might be prohibited from wearing a wrist-strap for safety reasons.
+Other examples include NFL players who might be prohibited from wearing a wrist strap for safety reasons.

 I recently had the chance to try the bicep band, which I find incredibly useful for certain CrossFit workouts that include dumbbells, kettlebells or bear grips (workout gloves).
-The only downside of using the bicep band is that it takes a few seconds to put it on (because you have to take off the wrist strap first).
+The only downside to using the bicep band is that it takes a few seconds to put it on (because you have to take off the wrist strap first).

 I wouldn’t want to do that five times a week for every workout.
 But I do it on days that I wear workout gloves.